scaler-pics/scaler.pics-py/README.md

 # Scaler

-A Python library for image scaling and conversion.
+A Python library for image scaling, conversion and document thumbnail generation.

 ## Installation